aws-samples/serverless-samples/apigw-eventbridge-schema-validation/README.md

 ```

 In the last stage, you bring in other bounded contexts and consumers.
-Here we might need to know if and what types of therapy are required and where those will occur.
+Here you might need to know if and what types of therapy are required and where those will occur.
 We may have follow-up appointments and reminder details.

 **Stage 3**
 ```json